carbonblack/carbon-black-cloud-sdk-python/docs/users-grants.rst

     >>> User.create(api, user_template)

-**Note:** A user that has just been created will *not* be visible in either the UI or in a ``User`` query as detailed above, until the intended user has responded to their invitation E-mail message, activated the account, and set a password.
+**Note:** A user that has just been created will *not* be visible in either the UI or in a ``User`` query as detailed above, until the user activates their account through the invitation E-mail message and sets a password.

 User Access Grants
 ------------------